View forecast error metrics (View results)

 Clicking View Details will navigate you to a detailed error metrics screen, where you can access a comprehensive breakdown of all the forecasting error metrics.

-The error metrics details are displayed in graphical and tabular formats to analyze forecast accuracy comprehensively.
+The error metrics are displayed in graphical and tabular formats to comprehensively analyze forecast accuracy.

-The Mean Absolute Percentage Error (MAPE) in the graph represents the percentage error in the forecasted values compared to the actual values.
-It measures how accurate the forecast is by calculating the average absolute percentage difference between predicted and actual values.
+The Mean Absolute Percentage Error (MAPE) in the graph represents the percentage difference between the forecasted and actual values.
+It measures forecast accuracy by calculating the average absolute percentage difference between predicted and actual values.

 The X-axis represents different MAPE percentage ranges, and the Y-axis represents the item count.

-• Most items fall in the 0%–7% MAPE range, meaning they have low forecast error and high accuracy.
+• Most items fall within the 0%–7% MAPE range, indicating low forecast error and high accuracy.

 • Some items fall in the 7%–14% range, indicating a moderate error.

-• Significantly few items fall in higher MAPE ranges (above 14%), suggesting that most forecasts are relatively accurate.
+• Significantly fewer items fall in higher MAPE ranges (above 14%), suggesting that most forecasts are relatively accurate.

 RMSE is a commonly used error metric that measures the average magnitude of forecasting errors.
-It calculates the square root of the mean of squared differences between actual and forecasted values.
+It calculates the square root of the mean squared difference between actual and forecast values.
 The x-axis represents the RMSE ranges, and the y-axis shows the number of items within each RMSE range.

 • Many items fall in the 0-111 RMSE range, indicating that most forecasts have relatively low errors.